Camillo Jerusalem

 Camillo Jerusalem (3 April 1914 – 1 August 1979) was an Austrian footballer who played as a midfielder or forward.
 He played for Austria Wien, Sochaux, Roubaix-Tourcoing, Colmar, Besançon and Servette.
 He also coached Grenchen.

+On 15 May 1938, Aston Villa's match against a German Select XI was played in marked contrast to the England game the day before with continual jeering and whistling.
+When Alex Massie fouled Jerusalem, the referee needed to separate the teams.
+Hostility from the 110,000 crowd intensified when the Villa players left the pitch without the required Nazi salute and Joseph Goebbels was called to suppress subsequent hostile German press coverage.